EricZinda/Perplexity/docs/archive/devhowto17.0ConceptualFailures.md

 ... and will respond to "A file is large" with "A *thing* is not large" because we didn't know how to tell what kind of "thing" the variable `x` is currently restricted to be.
 The best answer would replace "thing" in "A *thing* is not large" with the "type" of thing `x` is *at the point we are reporting the error*.
 Remember that the `large_a_1` predication will be used for anything the user references as "large", so it will need to be flexible about how it reports its failures.  `x` won't always contain files.

-For example, here is a scope-resolved tree for "A file is large":
+For example, here is a scope-resolved mrs for "A file is large":

 ~~~
           ┌────── _file_n_of(x3,i8)